If you love Tenderstem Broccoli as much as I do, you will definitely love my Roasted Parmesan Tenderstem Broccoli. It is so addictive!

 The first was my Tenderstem Broccoli with Oyster Sauce & Garlic.
 I then came up with this recipe – Roasted Parmesan Tenderstem Broccoli.

 We now have this Roasted Parmesan Tenderstem Broccoli weekly in my house.
 It is definitely one of our favourites!
+You can also use your air fryer to make Air Fryer Parmesan Tenderstem Broccoli.

 Can you use standard broccoli?